 - 1. Each speaker is limited to five (5) minutes each time when speaking to an issue. - 2.
-The Faculty Senate shall normally meet the fourth Tuesday of every month at 3:00 p.m.
+The Faculty Senate shall normally meet the last Tuesday of every month at 3:00 p.m.
 Additional meetings may be scheduled by the Operations Committee as needed. - 3.
 The President of the Faculty Senate shall have the right to vote as a member of the body on each motion before the Faculty Senate. - 4.
 A quorum shall consist of 40 percent of the Faculty Senate membership. - 5.
-Faculty Senate meetings shall be conducted in accordance with the Robert's Rules of Order.

-6. In accordance with the Faculty Constitution, all actions of the Faculty Senate shall be reported in writing to the Voting Faculty regularly and within ten (10) working days of such action.
+Faculty Senate meetings shall be conducted in accordance with the Robert's Rules of Order. - 6.
+In accordance with the Faculty Constitution, all actions of the Faculty Senate shall be reported in writing to the Voting Faculty regularly and within ten (10) working days of such action.
 Additionally, the approved minutes of the Faculty Senate shall be distributed to the University Faculty within three working days after the meeting at which they are approved.

-- August 17, 2022 Added Branch Community Colleges Council to list of Faculty Senate Councils.

-- April 28, 2020 Amended
+- March 7, 2023 Changed meeting day from the fourth Tuesday of the month to the last Tuesday. - August 17, 2022 Added Branch Community Colleges Council to list of Faculty Senate Councils. - April 28, 2020 Amended

 - Special Rules of Order Governing the Reorganization of the Faculty Senate were approved by the Faculty Senate.
 These special rules of order modify the Faculty Senate Bylaws for a period of two years beginning July 1, 2012 and ending June 30, 2014, for the purpose of reorganizing the Faculty Senate structure.
 The sections dealing with Faculty Senate Councils and Council chairs were added to the bylaws on a two-year, pilot basis.
 The rules will be extended until June 30, 2015.

 - April 27, 2004 Amended

 - October 28, 2003 Amended

 - August 27, 2002 Amended

 - March 27, 2001 Amended

 - April 28, 1998 Amended

 - November 1993 April 1990 amendment was rescinded

 - May 11, 1993 Amended

 - April 1990 Amended

 - May 9, 1989 Amended

 - March 31, 1981 Approved